Al Lewis Profile

 Today I continue to list and sell houses as an active resale Broker and I continue to work with builders.
 My unique expertise or specialty, you might say, is turnaround sales and marketing for home owner and builder alike.
 With one or more of my various programs I turn slow-sale real estate into fast-sale real estate.
 I bring the winning difference, the two-percent difference, to the table.

-I am not bounded by area or locale, but sell for home owners throughout the southern California market from San Diego to Ventura Counties, from Coast to the Mountains, and the Desert; and for builders, anywhere in the U.S. and Canada.
+I am not bounded by area or locale, but conduct hands-on sales and marketing for home owners throughout southern California and for builders anywhere in the U.S. and Canada.

 Once implanted locally, within any particular locale, I, in no time at all, make the house or project I am working on the main local attraction and I, myself, the dominate local agent and center of influence in the local market.
 My programs, unique and proprietary, draw both buyers and agents to my listings like metal shavings to a powerful magnet or bears to honey: deal-making becomes the modus operandi.

-I also am devoted to helping other agents succeed whether associated with my company or not and to ensuring that my company, Real Estate Professionals of Southern California, is the most effective boutique real estate company in the California Southland, the U.S and Canada -- Thinking Big is Always Part of the Win/Win Formula -- recession-proof sales and marketing is found here.
+I also am devoted to helping other agents succeed whether associated with my company or not and to ensuring that my company, Real Estate Professionals World Enterprise Marketing, is the most effective boutique real estate company worldwide -- Thinking Big is Always Part of the Win/Win Formula -- recession-proof sales and marketing are found here.

 Platforms for what I like to call "Reach" can be perused within the Agent Profile on the sidebar to the left.